ksu-cs-textbooks/cis526/content/07-persistent-storage/02-data-serialization.md

 /** @function set()
  * Saves the provided object as the database data,
- * overrwiting the current object
+ * overwriting the current object
  * @param {object} newData - the object to save
  * @param {function} callback - triggered after save */